AIML-IfI/uccs-facerec-challenge/README.md

   ``baseline_recognition``

 The MagFace extracts features with the shape of (,512) for both probe and gallery.
 For the validation, the script stores all information (detection scores, bounding boxes, and embeddings) of the faces based on the probe image.
+The bounding boxes consist of four components—left, top, width, and height—while the detection scores fall within the range of 0 to 1.
-For the gallery, it stores five facial landmarks and embeddings based on an identity.
+For the gallery, it stores five facial landmarks (including (x,y) coordinates for right eye, left eye, nose, right mouth, left mouth) and embeddings based on an identity.
 In conclusion, it compiles these dictionaries into .pth files for both sets, simplifying the process of generating the score file in the next step.

 Once the script execution is complete, the directory structure appears as follows: